NgHanWei/EEG_Relearning/README.md

 Perform adaptation on subject-independent baseline model

 Positional Arguments:
-    DATAPATH                            Path for the pre-processed EEG signals MODELPATH                           Path containing the baseline classification models for adaptation OUTPATH_ADAPT                       Path to save the trained model and results in
+    DATAPATH                            Path for the pre-processed EEG signals file MODELPATH                           Path to folder containing the baseline classification models for adaptation OUTPATH_ADAPT                       Path to folder for saving the trained model and results in

 Optional Arguments:
     -scheme SCHEME                      Model layer freezing scheme